erights/quasiParserGenerator/test/tinyses/tinyses.md

 eval.
 SES and TinySES as absorbed into ES2017 has no direct eval, although we may support it based on future versions that support Realms and Frozen Realms.
-So that this future repair of TinySES does not break old programs, TinySES excludes expressions in the static form of direct eval.
+So that this future repair of TinySES does not break old programs, TinySES excludes expressions in the syntactic form of direct eval.

 SES can create objects whose API surface is not tamper-proofed and